chawlanikhil24/twitter-app/README.md

 **HOW TO USE THIS APP:**

-The very first thing you be requiring is Twitter Access tokens and secrets.
+The very first thing you will be requiring is Twitter Access tokens and secrets.
 Go to this [link](https://apps.twitter.com/) and create your app.

 When your app is created,then: